-4.1 The method used for those discussions and the date that discussions took place The results of our Opening Times survey were emailed to our PRG on 13th March 2014 along with proposed changes to our opening times (attached - see 4a).
+4.1 The method used for those discussions and the date that discussions took place asking the patients whether they were for or against the changes and for any comments on the changes suggested.

+The results of our pre-bookable appointments survey were emailed to our PRG on 1st March 2012 along with proposed changes to our pre-bookable appointments (attached - see 4a).
 We also mailed out to patients who are members of the group but whom do not have an email address (attached - see 4b).
-We attached a survey asking the patients whether they were for or against the changes and for any comments on the changes suggested.
+We attached a survey